Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

-If they are not transverse we perturb by isotopies.
+If they are not transverse, we perturb by positive and negative isotopies.
+We describe what we mean by positive.
 Let $L$ be a Lagrangian of the form $L_j$ or $K_j$.
 Recall that a Lagrangian isotopy is a homotopy

 which is a smooth embedding.
-We have a horizontal distribution
+We have a horizontal distribution, where $Y^0_b$ denotes the fiber $W_0^{-1}(b)$, given by

 for the symplectic form $\omega$ because $W_0$ is a symplectic fibration, that is, $\omega$ restricts to a symplectic form on smooth fibers.
 Isotopies in a Landau-Ginzburg model \cite[\textsection 2]{ACLL_LG} are constructed by parallel transport over homotopies $\delta(s,t)$ of curves in the base $\bC$.
-Here they partially rotate the angular ends going to infinity, not crossing $\pi$, and fully rotate around 0 in the other direction.